EuanPyle/relion2dynamo/README.md

 ## Requirements

-Input must be a star file with a data_particles field, e.g. run_data.star from Refine3D or any _data.star
+Input must be a star file with a data_particles field, e.g. run_data.star from Refine3D or any _data.star.

 ## Usage